Coaching Model / Phase 2

 Phase 2 - Recalibrate

-Now I have understood your situation, it’s likely there is some sort of imbalance in your life.
+Now I have understood your situation in phase 1, it’s likely there is some sort of imbalance in your life.
 Typically, this imbalance looks like being overloaded in your Work/Career/Job and not enough time left for anything else.
 In other words, you’re “stretched too thin.”
 In seeking relief from your current stresses and unrelenting work demands, It’s normal to want to “escape”, to exit abruptly or start talking to recruiters about getting another job with a similar company.
 But, this doesn’t resolve your issues.
 First, as one client, who had a tendency for compulsively working long hours, said to me, “If I don’t retrain my long hours mindset in this job, I’ll just take it to my next job.”
 And second, exiting means you risk losing the security, stability and income of your current role.
 Both of which can set you back in the long run.

 Creating Balance